kishorecodes/kishorecodes/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on a basic Flutter Application.
-- 🌱 I’m currently learning FLutter, React and GraphQL.
+- 🌱 I’m currently learning Flutter, React and GraphQL.
 - 📫 How to reach me: drop a mail to mr.kishore007@gmail.com
 <!-- - 👯 I’m looking to collaborate on ...
   - 🤔 I’m looking for help with ...